I tried running NVIDIA Cosmos 3 on DGX Spark

 Hello, I'm Morishige from Classmethod's Manufacturing Business Technology Department.

-I've been strongly feeling lately that NVIDIA is at the forefront of Physical AI (embodied AI).
-As the foundation supporting robot control and factory simulation, the importance of World Foundation Models has risen significantly.
+I've been strongly feeling lately that NVIDIA is at the forefront of Physical AI (AI with embodiment, Physical AI).
+As the foundation supporting robot control and factory simulation, World Foundation Models have become increasingly important.

-In previous Cosmos series models, models were provided individually by use case, such as Cosmos Predict 2.5 for video generation and Cosmos Reason 2 as a VLM for video understanding.
-This configuration changed significantly with Cosmos 3.
-The core of Cosmos 3 is the Omni model, which has a structure where two towers — the Reasoner Tower and the Generator Tower — run in parallel within the same MoT (Mixture-of-Transformers) architecture.
+In previous Cosmos series, models were provided individually for each use case, such as Cosmos Predict 2.5 for video generation and Cosmos Reason 2 as a VLM for video understanding.
+Cosmos 3 significantly changes this configuration.
+The core of Cosmos 3 is the Omni model, with a structure where two towers — the Reasoner Tower and Generator Tower — run in parallel within the same MoT (Mixture-of-Transformers) architecture.

-The Reasoner Tower is a VLM responsible for understanding — "reading and judging" video and text — while the Generator Tower is a diffusion expert responsible for generation — "creating and moving" images, video, audio, and actions.
-The key point is that rather than placing these two as separate models side by side, they are connected via shared latent representations, allowing the generation-side tower to directly receive as conditions the intermediate representations derived by the understanding-side tower.
-Both towers are initialized from Qwen3-VL (8B for Nano, 32B for Super), designed to add generation capability while retaining language and visual understanding.
+The Reasoner Tower is the understanding-focused VLM responsible for "reading and judging" video and text, while the Generator Tower is the generation-focused diffusion expert responsible for "creating and operating" images, video, audio, and actions.
+The key point is that rather than placing these two as separate models, they are connected through shared latent representations, allowing the generation tower to directly receive the intermediate representations derived by the understanding tower as conditions.
+Text is decoded autoregressively by predicting the next token in sequence, while images, video, audio, and actions are generated through iterative denoising — a design that allows the most suitable generation method for each modality to be used within a single framework.

 Validation Environment on DGX Spark

-The official inference code sets up the environment with a single uv sync command, installing torch 2.10.0+cu130, natten (Blackwell wheel), lerobot, and more.
-The visual tokenizer for Cosmos 3 uses Alibaba's Wan 2.2 VAE, which is automatically fetched from Hugging Face on the first inference.
+The official inference code is set up so that the environment is ready with a single uv sync command, installing torch 2.10.0+cu130, natten (Blackwell wheel), lerobot, and other necessary packages.
+The Wan 2.2 VAE from Alibaba has been adopted as Cosmos 3's visual tokenizer, and it is automatically fetched from Hugging Face on the first inference.

 Running 4 Use Cases